Garage Slab Slope Code: Comprehensive Guide

 1. The 2021 International Residential Code (IRC) Section 309.1 stipulates that a garage floor must slope towards the garage door or a drain.

-2. There is no code on how much the slope should be.
-Between 1-2% is considered as the best practice and will ensure good drainage.
+2. There is no code on the minimum garage floor slope.
+Between 1-2% is considered the best practice and will ensure good drainage.

 5. The slope of your garage floor can be fixed.
 The nature of the fix depends on the exact nature of the problem.